speechly/api/cpp/README.md

 The generated stubs for C++ can be copied from here to your project, making the `protoc` step unnecessary.

-Check out an example application for [here](https://github.com/speechly/cpp-example-app).
+Check out an example application [here](https://github.com/speechly/cpp-example-app).

 ### IdentityAPI